sulitskii/TelegramGroupie/docs/DOCKER_TESTING.md

-# Docker-Based Integration Testing Guide
+# Docker Testing Guide

-This guide explains how to set up and run integration tests using Docker containers for the telegram2whatsapp project.
+This guide explains how to set up and run integration tests using Docker containers for the TelegramGroupie project.

 ## 🎯 **Overview**